Black and White Photography in Hong Kong

 Back in Hong Kong

 I had promised my friend Leighton an all-monochrome post when we returned to Hong Kong.
-In fact, I may have promised him that all my Hong Kong photos would be black and white from this visit.
-This will be a hard promise to keep as Hong Kong indeed is a very colorful place!
+I may have promised him that all my photos from this visit to Hong Kong would be black and white.
+This will be a hard promise to keep, as Hong Kong indeed is a very colorful place!

 Our Second Visit to Hong Kong

 It is good to be back.
-Temperatures are in the low twenties and the sun is a nice change from the -6 we left in Copenhagen, although the air was crisp and clear in Scandinavia.
-Winds are from the north so we have more smog than during our last visit in November 2015.
+Temperatures are in the low twenties, and the sun is a nice change from the -6 degrees we left in Copenhagen, although the air was crisp and clear in Scandinavia.
+The winds are from the north, so we have more smog than we did during our last visit in November 2015.
 Air pollution is blown in from Mainland China.

-Leighton and I went for a Sunday hike around the Peak and Monday I made a quick trip downtown and captured many of the images in this first post from Hong Kong.
+Leighton and I went for a Sunday hike around the Peak, and on Monday, I made a quick trip downtown to capture many of the images featured in this first post from Hong Kong.

 The photos in this article are made using a Fujifilm X-Pro2.
 Lens - XF 35mm f/1.4 R (links to my camera and lens reviews).
 The images are converted to black and white in Lightroom using the Acros film simulation from Fujifilm.